ilovedadata/ilovedadata.github.io/README.md

     | …  |
     | θᵢ₋₁ |

-Surprisingly, this is almost all that is needed to get to the minimum of our cost function, all that is left it to consider the gradient descent formula:
+Surprisingly, this is almost all that is needed to get to the minimum of our cost function, all that is left is to consider the gradient descent formula:

 $\theta_i = \theta_i - \eta \cdot \frac{\partial J(\theta)}{\partial \theta_i}$